kbventures/next-i18next-blog-final/backup.md

 ## Testing

-We will be testing our simple application using two different types of tests.
-Unit tests and & end-to-end tests.
+We will be testing our simple application using three different types of tests.
+Unit tests, integration tests and & end-to-end(e2e) tests.

-Unit tests verify individual code components such as functions, methods, and classes, while end-to-end tests check the entire system's behavior from a user's viewpoint, covering multiple parts.
+Unit tests verify individual code components such as functions, methods, and classes, integration tests check out components are playing nice together, while end-to-end tests check the entire system's behavior from a user's viewpoint, covering multiple parts.

 ### Unit Tests

-1. Start by creating a new directory for your tests named `__tests__`, at the root of your project.
-This is where your test files will reside.
-Jest will automatically detect the `__tests__` folder's directories and run the test file.

-2. In your terminal:
+Unit tests focus on isolated testing of small code components, like functions or methods, to ensure their correctness, and execution, and verify that specific functions behave as expected under various conditions, often using mocks and stubs for isolation.

+#### Installation

+1. **Install Jest and Testing Dependencies**:

     ```bash
-    npm install --save-dev jest @testing-library/react @testing-library/jest-dom
+    npm install --save-dev jest @testing-library/react @testing-library/jest-dom @testing-library/user-event ts-jest @types/jest jest-environment-jsdom wait-on
     ```

     * `jest`is a widely used JavaScript testing framework with test runners, assertions, and mocking features.
 Test runners execute your tests, assertions validate expected outcomes, and mocking features help you simulate external dependencies for more controlled and isolated testing.